tonoy30/emotion-mask/README.md

 # emotion-mask

-## A pytorch model for add face mask based on emotion detection
+## A pytorch model for add face mask based on detected emotion.